elias-bina/manual-sort/README.md

 ### Outdated sorts:

-Please don't use `manual-fusion-sort` of `manual-total-sort`, these are here only here for history purposes
+Please don't use `manual-fusion-sort` or `manual-total-sort`, these are only here for history purposes

 ### Real tools